 Outlook Customer Manager is a CRM add-in for Outlook.
 Rather than using an external CRM solution, small businesses can keep their communication and customer data centralized in one place.

 Outlook Customer Manager enables small businesses to organize customer notes, calls, emails, deals and deadlines within the Outlook interface.
 Users can also share consumer information with other team members.

-Office 365 also offers MileIQ, which is a mobile application that tracks and organizes your traveling.
+Microsoft 365 also offers MileIQ, which is a mobile application that tracks and organizes your traveling.

 This mileage-reporting tool helps small businesses and solopreneurs manage their travel records for tax purposes.

 If you want to take advantage of automobile deductions on your business taxes, then the MileIQ application is a wise investment.